When is the Champions League last-16 draw? Teams, date, time & how to watch in UK & US | Goal.com

 When is the Champions League last-16 draw?
 Teams, date, time & how to watch in UK & US

-The 2020-21 Champions League group stage is in its final matchday, paving the way for the highly-anticipated knockout round to take place in a few months.
+The 2020-21 Champions League group stage has concluded, paving the way for the highly-anticipated knockout round to take place in a few months.

-This year's Champions League group stage has already seen some mouth-watering ties, with Barcelona facing off against Juventus and Paris Saint-Germain clashing with Manchester United.
+This year's Champions League group stage saw some mouth-watering ties, with Barcelona facing off against Juventus and Paris Saint-Germain clashing with Manchester United.

-Some sides have already confirmed their spots in the Champions League last 16, while others will need results on the last day of group fixtures to seal their fate.
+Some sides confirmed their spots in the Champions League last 16 early, while others needed results on the last day of group fixtures to seal their fate.

 With the draw for the last 16 round nearing, Goal rounds up everything you need to know about when the draw takes place, how to watch it, which teams are involved and more.